 As dietitians, we are here to help make sense of it, empower you to have healthy relationships with food, and to meet your personal wellness goals.
 So read below to find a scrumptious recipe, what I’m currently listening to in the podcast domain, and a nutrition-focused article as some food for thought.

-One of my practices of “meditation” is spending some quality time in the kitchen, working with my most creative finesse in adding colors, flavors and aromas to dishes—simply art on a plate!
-I recently started a personal chef and dietitian business on the side and one of my BIGGEST hits is this Turkey Stuffed Bell Pepper recipe.
+One of our practices of “meditation” is spending some quality time in the kitchen, working with my most creative finesse in adding colors, flavors and aromas to dishes—simply art on a plate!
+Check our this great Turkey Stuffed Bell Pepper recipe.

-I often times find my inspiration off of blogs and such and make healthy twists as needed.
-I don’t change much to this recipe aside from throwing in some spinach with the mixture before scooping into the bell peppers!
+Often times, we find inspiration off of blogs and such and make healthy twists as needed.
+We don’t change much to this recipe aside from throwing in some spinach with the mixture before scooping into the bell peppers!

 Sleep— an often overlooked factor in overall health and wellness.
 How are your sleep patterns?
 Are you staying up late in the night and snacking?
 Sure, you could be starting your morning with a wholesome smoothie and filling your day up with all good, clean eating but if you’re finding yourself snacking late in the night, this could be the problem area as to why you aren’t seeing the results that you are looking for.
 This article highlights how sleep deprivation may contribute to our craving for unhealthful foods, leading to a night time snacking habit and, in turn, increasing risk for obesity and diabetes.